-RUSCSP303 Write a Program to implement First Come First Serve(FCFS) Scheduling.
-Write a Program to implement Shortest Job First (SJF) Scheduling.
+Course Code Practical Of OPERATING SYSTEM Credits 1.
+Write a Program to implement First Come First Serve(FCFS) 1 Scheduling.
+2. Write a Program to implement Shortest Job First (SJF) Scheduling.
 3. Write a Program to implement Priority based Scheduling.
 4. Write a Program to implement Round Robin.
-Write a Program to implement FIFO page replacement algorithm.
+5. Write a Program to implement FIFO page replacement algorithm.
 6. Write a Program to implement LRU Page replacement algorithm.
-7. Write a Program to implement an Optimal page replacement 1 Write a Program to implement an Optimal page replacement algorithm 8.
+7. Write a Program to implement an Optimal page replacement algorithm 8.
 Write a Program to implement Dinning Philosophers.
 9. Write a Program to implement DeadLock Detection.
 10. Write a Program to implement the Worst FIT Algorithm.